zjp-CN/nvim-cmp-lsp-rs/README.md

 ![](https://github.com/zjp-CN/nvim-cmp-lsp-rs/assets/25300418/83bda386-a5e8-4040-ae7f-56cd9501da4f)

-One of the improvements is alphabetic sortings separately on inherent methods, in-scope trait methods and to-be-imported trait methods.
+One of the improvements is alphabetic sorting separately on inherent methods, in-scope trait methods and to-be-imported trait methods.

 For more usage, jump to [Usage](#usage) section by skipping mutters in Background.